Can Midlife Make You Miserable?

 Depression can be one symptom of an underactive, or occasionally overactive, thyroid.
 In the case of overactive thyroid, it could be accompanied by heart flutters, tremors, or fatigue.

-An underactive thyroid is common at menopause and can cause constipation or fatigue.
+An under-active thyroid is more common at menopause and can cause constipation or fatigue.
 That’s why this very treatable problem is often mistaken for bowel or nervous system disorders in older people.

 Solution: Unfortunately the symptoms are often confused with other conditions and as progesterone supports thyroid function, do get your levels, checked and see your doctor, especially if a close relative has thyroid disease.